 Total Synthesis of Mycinolide IV and Aldgamycin N (A. Fürstner, 2021)

 Mycinolide IV (1, Figure 1) and aldgamycin N (2) are complex, bioactive polyketides.
-They macrolide core together with their glycosylation pattern were always a challenging task for synthetic chemists.
+The macrolide core together with its glycosylation pattern was always a challenging task for synthetic chemists.
 The group of Alois Fürstner (MPI für Kohlenforschung, Germany) now published the total synthesis of both polyketides in two articles in the journal Angewandte Chemie.
 The overall goal of their synthetic study was to describe a unified approach to both polyketides, which should also enable the synthesis of closely related structures (not shown).
 As shown in Figure 1, the macrolides should be available by the coupling of two major fragments 5 and 6.
 The precursors 3 and 4 for mycinolide IV and aldgamycin N, therefore, can be synthesized using the same methods, with slight modifications in the synthetic route.

 Synthesis of fragments 5 and 6

 The eastern part of the macrolide was constructed as shown in Scheme 1.
-Starting from allylic alcohol 7, Sharpless epoxidation and ring-opening gave 8 in acceptable enantioselectivity, however, with small yield.
+Starting from allylic alcohol 7, Sharpless epoxidation and ring-opening gave 8 in acceptable enantioselectivity, however, with a small yield.
 Then TBDPS protection of the primary alcohol was followed by TES protection of the remaining free alcohol.
-Finally, reductive iodation gave 5 in good yields.
+Finally, reductive iodination gave 5 in good yields.
 For the synthesis of mycinolide IV (1) iodoalkene 5b was coupled with TMS-alkyne yielding in 9 after deprotection.
 For the synthesis of aldgamycin N (2), fragment 10 was prepared in a similar way.

-The western part of the macrolide could be constructed in a straight forward way from known compound 11 as shown in Scheme 2.
-Reduction gave the racemic alcohol, which was transformed into entantio enriched acetate 12 by enzymatic resolution.
+The western part of the macrolide could be constructed in a straightforward way from known compound 11 as shown in Scheme 2.
+Reduction gave the racemic alcohol, which was transformed into entantio-enriched acetate 12 by enzymatic resolution.
 Deprotection under unusual conditions (MeLi) and oxidation gave aldehyde 13.
 For the vinylogous Mukaiyama aldol reaction, the shown oxazaborolidine could successfully catalyze the reaction and gave 6 in usable dr.

 Total synthesis of mycinolide IV (1)

 With both fragments in hand, the Fürstner group now was able to finish the synthesis of mycinolide IV in a few steps as shown in Scheme 3.
-First, MOM protection of the free alcohol of 6 was followed by hydroformylation which yielded in 14.
+First, MOM protection of the free alcohol of 6 was followed by hydroformylation which yielded 14.
 Then, western fragment 9 was introduced by the attack of the lithiated species.
 TES deprotection then gave diol 15.
-For ring closing, the authors reported that they were not able to cleave the methyl ester.
-Therefore, a transesterification approach was needed using a stannoxane complex yielding in fragment 3 albeit with low yield.
+For ring-closing, the authors reported that they were not able to cleave the methyl ester.
+Therefore, a transesterification approach was needed using a stannoxane complex yielding in fragment 3 albeit with a low yield.
 [Ru] catalyzed redox isomerization and acidic deprotection then finally yielded in mycinolide IV (1).

 Total synthesis of aldgamycin N (2)